Hamza-333/Wall-Following-Robot-RL/README.md

 To train the model as done in the report for our main task, constant speed path following, the vectorizedMain.py needs to be run without any arguments passed to it.

+Note: Training will overwrite the logs for our provided runs for TD3.
+It is recommended that you first visit the benchmarks section below and run benchmarks to see the plots given in the report.

 For training the model for the extended tasks, variable constant speed/acceleration, and other settings, the vectorizedMain.py needs to be run as defined below.

 #### Rendering